Marker Logo

 this page online

 52.046′ W. Marker is in Brookston, Indiana, in White County.
-Marker is at the intersection of South Railroad Street and West 3rd Street, on the left when traveling north on South Railroad Street.
+It is at the intersection of South Railroad Street and West 3rd Street, on the left when traveling north on South Railroad Street.
 Touch for map.
 Marker is at or near this postal address: 303 S Railroad St, Brookston IN 47923, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Vietnam Memorial Tree (about 400 feet away, measured in a direct line); Cairo Skywatch Tower (approx. 5.2 miles away); World War I Veterans Memorial (approx. 6.6 miles away); The Methodist Camp (approx. 6.7 miles away); The Battle of Tippecanoe (approx. 6.8 miles away); Potawatomi ‘Trail of Death’ Route (approx. 6.8 miles away); Tippecanoe Battlefield Memorial (approx. 6.8 miles away); Stricken Down in the Performance of Duty (approx. 6.8 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies: Vietnam Memorial Tree (about 400 feet away, measured in a direct line); Cairo Skywatch Tower (approx. 5.2 miles away); World War I Veterans Memorial (approx. 6.6 miles away); The Methodist Camp (approx. 6.7 miles away); The Battle of Tippecanoe (approx. 6.8 miles away); Potawatomi ‘Trail of Death’ Route (approx. 6.8 miles away); Tippecanoe Battlefield Memorial (approx. 6.8 miles away); Stricken Down in the Performance of Duty (approx. 6.8 miles away).

 The Brookston Depot Marker image.
 Click for full size.

-Photographed By Craig Doda, February 4, 2024
+Photographed by Craig Doda, February 4, 2024

 2. The Brookston Depot Marker